pvandervelde/mindvortex/src/posts/2020-11-01-Software-development-pipeline-infrastructure-dependency-reduction.md

 too tightly coupled to the CI/CD system.

-If any of the issues mentioned are concerning to you then partially or completely decoupling the development pipeline from the infrastructure will be a worth while exercise.
+If any of the issues mentioned are concerning to you then partially or completely decoupling the development pipeline from the infrastructure will be a worthwhile exercise.
 This can be achieved with some of the following steps.

 #### Versions for everybody